Misadventures (Pierce the Veil album)

-Background
+Background and recording

+Singer Vic Fuentes and bassist Jaime Preciado announced in a video on December 23, 2013, that the group would be producing and releasing a new album in 2014.
 In an article by the Oakland Press, the band stated they had started writing new material together with Tom Denney whilst on tour with Mayday Parade, You Me at Six and All Time Low.
-The group finished writing new material after their winter European tour with British rock band Bring Me the Horizon in December 2013.
+The band finished writing new music after the winter European tour with Bring Me the Horizon in December 2013.